A Sequence Of Characters Typically Enclosed In Double Quotes

 Strings are rarely static; they often undergo various transformations during program execution.
 Many programming languages provide a rich set of built-in functions for manipulating strings.
 These functions include:

 • Concatenation: Joining two or more strings together to form a new string.
-For example, "Hello," + " " + "world!" results in "Hello, world!".
+Here's one way to look at it: "Hello," + " " + "world!" results in "Hello, world!"
+Which is the point..

 • Substring Extraction: Retrieving a portion of a string.
 This involves specifying the starting and ending positions (indices) within the string.